Arm, Elbow, Foot and Ankle, Hand and Wrist, Hip, Knee, Shoulder

 My partner associates include:

-Theodore Macey, MD, Jason Thackeray, MD, Mark Tenholder, MD, James Watt, DO, Joseph Agostinelli, DPM, Neurologist: Michael Shawbitz, MD, and ortho-certified physician assistants Scott Williams and Rick Sneller, Special Studies Tech Alan Eken, Nursing manager Millie Freeman, RN
+Theodore Macey, MD, Jason Thackeray, MD, Mark Tenholder, MD, James Watt, DO, Joseph Agostinelli, DPM, Thomas Fusco, DPM, Neurologist: Michael Shawbitz, MD, Pain Management: Donald Chipman, MD, and ortho-certified physician assistants Scott Williams and Rick Sneller, Special Studies Tech Alan Eken, Senior Nursing Manager: Millie Freeman, RN